 - Check that the contact lenses you ordered are identical to the prescription.

 - Decorative contact lenses should always be purchased from a reputable source.
 Note that only reliable retailers demand a prescription.

 - Follow your eye doctor hygiene guidelines for cleaning, inserting, removing, and storing contact lenses.

 - Make an appointment for a follow-up eye exam as recommended by your eye doctor.

 - Never let anyone else use your contact lenses.

 Enjoy your Halloween without the stress or agony of an eye infection or a damaged cornea by following these contact lens safety instructions.
-Schedule a comprehensive eye exam at Browz Eyeware in Calgary today.
+Schedule a comprehensive eye exam at Browz Eyeware in Bridgeland today.